Doctoral Off-campus Research Policy and Procedures

 • acknowledgement by applicant and supervisor of the above policy limitations on PReSS expenditure and confirmation that the requirements of the above policy have been discussed

-43. Applicants who have already been admitted to their doctoral programme must apply for any period(s) of off-campus research via Wahapū (or via a Doc 6 where a candidate has not been granted access to Wahapū).
+43. Post programme admission, doctoral candidates must apply for any period(s) of off-campus research via Wahapū (or via a Doc 6 where a candidate has not been granted access to Wahapū).
 The application must include:

 • the rationale for the proposed period of off-campus research